raza23/apply_game/README.md

-Simple game representing the Job Search Hustle
+Simple game representing a typical David Dobrik Vlog

 To Run:
 run 'gem install gosu'
-run 'ruby job_game.rb'
+run 'ruby views.rb'

 Directions:
-Move your cursor to hit the 'help wanted' sign as it moves and dissapears/appears through the gameplay.
+Move your cursor to hit the 'Jason Nash' as he moves and disapears/appears through the gameplay.